Mayor of the Day 2020-2021

 As Civic Ambassador the Mayor is the public face of the council and represents the parish of Harwich & Dovercourt.
 During their year of office the Mayor will be invited to attend many events, both within and outside of the parish and these invitations invariably include requests to open school fetes and sporting events as well as attending civic services and receptions in neighbouring towns within the district.

-Invitations for the Mayor and Mayoress All invitations for the Mayor and Mayoress’ attendance at events are to be forwarded to the Assistant Clerk to the Council, in good time.
+All invitations for the Mayor and Mayoress’ attendance at events are to be forwarded to the Assistant Clerk to the Council, in good time.
 Please note!
 No date has been set to resume Mayor’s visits due to the Coronavirus lockdown.

 To do this you can contact The Guildhall in any of the following ways: